-2. Aims of this Policy
+4. Aims of this Policy

-- 2.1 To establish procedures to ensure compliance with respective legislation and guidance and protect the health, safety and welfare of our customers, staff, contractors and visitors. - 2.2 To establish fire strategies for all premises, particularly in relation to emergency evacuation procedures. - 2.3 To promote fire safety in buildings and premises and ensure effective communication with all stakeholders and partner agencies. - 2.4 To achieve continuous improvement by setting and monitoring targets and improving performance where practicable. - 2.5 To implement processes in an efficient manner and ensure the overall approach meets the provisions of the association's Health & Safety Policy and Risk Management Policy. - 2.6 To ensure respective services are procured in line with Loreburn's Procurement and Value for Money (VFM) Strategy, Procurement Policy, Financial Regulations and Standing Orders. - 2.7 To have a system in place for prioritising surveys / re-surveys for example planned maintenance works. - 2.8 To regularly update Loreburn Executive Team (LET), Health & Safety Executive Group and Management Committee on performance
+- 4.1 To establish procedures to ensure compliance with respective legislation and guidance and protect the health, safety and welfare of our customers, staff, contractors and visitors. - 4.2 To establish fire strategies for all premises, particularly in relation to emergency evacuation procedures. - 4.3 To promote fire safety in buildings and premises and ensure effective communication with all stakeholders and partner agencies. - 4.4 To achieve continuous improvement by setting and monitoring targets and improving performance where practicable. - 4.5 To implement processes in an efficient manner and ensure the overall approach meets the provisions of the association's Health & Safety Policy and Risk Management Policy.

+- 4.6 To ensure respective services are procured in line with Loreburn's Procurement and Value for Money (VFM) Strategy, Procurement Policy, Financial Regulations and Standing Orders. - 4.7 To have a system in place for prioritising surveys / re-surveys for example planned maintenance works. - 4.8 To gain feedback from customers, where possible, and contractors to help improve the service. - 4.9 To regularly update Loreburn Executive Team (LET), Health & Safety Executive Group and Management Committee on performance

-3. Outcomes
+5. Outcomes

-- 3.1 Risk to customers, staff and others is minimized and statutory duties are met. - 3.2 Clearly defined roles, responsibilities and accountabilities in order to secure fire safety and both corporate and individual compliance with relevant legislation. - 3.3 Effective management of fire including fire risk assessments where required including all communal areas of buildings so that the risks from fire are assessed and controlled to reduce residual risk to a tolerable level.

-- 3.4 Effective management of actions outlined in fire risk assessments through reactive repairs, cyclical and planned programmes. - 3.5 Servicing and maintenance in accordance with the relevant British Standards of fire safety equipment including fire alarms; emergency lighting; fire extinguishers; smoke vents; sprinkler systems and others so that any aspect of Loreburn premises and any equipment provided in connection with assuring fire safety is maintained by a competent person; in a fit and efficient state; in efficient working order and in good repair. - 3.6 A robust cyclical maintenance programme linked to fire risk including upgrade and replacement programme of smoke, heat and Carbon Monoxide (CO) detectors within individual properties. - 3.7 All staff, customers, visitors and contractors are provided with clear and relevant information regarding fire risks and the measures taken to prevent fires occurring or to mitigate against the consequences of fire. - 3.8 Loreburn buildings are designed in accordance with relevant standards. - 3.9 Staff are properly consulted about policy, procedures and arrangements for fire safety. - 3.10 Staff are provided with appropriate information, instruction and training at appropriate intervals about fire safety.
+- 5.1 Risk to customers, staff and others is minimized and statutory duties are met. - 5.2 Clearly defined roles, responsibilities and accountabilities in order to secure fire safety and both corporate and individual compliance with relevant legislation. - 5.3 Effective management of fire including fire risk assessments where required including all communal areas of buildings so that the risks from fire are assessed and controlled to reduce residual risk to a tolerable level. - 5.4 Effective management of actions outlined in fire risk assessments through reactive repairs, cyclical and planned programmes. - 5.5 Servicing and maintenance in accordance with the relevant British Standards of fire safety equipment including fire alarms; emergency lighting; fire extinguishers; smoke vents; sprinkler systems and others so that any aspect of Loreburn premises and any equipment provided in connection with assuring fire safety is maintained by a competent person; in a fit and efficient state; in efficient working order and in good repair. - 5.6 A robust cyclical maintenance programme linked to fire risk including upgrade and replacement programme of smoke, heat and Carbon Monoxide (CO) detectors within individual properties. - 5.7 All staff, customers, visitors and contractors are provided with clear and relevant information regarding fire risks and the measures taken to prevent fires occurring or to mitigate against the consequences of fire.

+- 5.8 Loreburn buildings are designed in accordance with relevant standards. - 5.9 Staff are properly consulted about policy, procedures and arrangements for fire safety. - 5.10 Staff are provided with appropriate information, instruction and training at appropriate intervals about fire safety.

-4. Fire Risk Assessment
+6. Fire Risk Assessment